Abdirahman04/dataforge-server/README.md

 ## Service
 ```
 func CreateList(b models.Blueprint) []map[string]interface{}
+func GetFromIn(prop models.Prop) models.ProcessedProp
 func StringerForge(prop models.Prop) models.ProcessedProp
 func InterForge(prop models.Prop) models.ProcessedProp
 func FloaterForge(prop models.Prop) models.ProcessedProp
+func BoolerForge(prop models.Prop) models.ProcessedProp
 ```
 * CreateList takes in Blueprint and returns an array of maps, each map is a single object where the key, value are the property name, value
+* GetFromIn takes in a property and returns a ProcessedProp from the prop.In
 * StringerForge, FloaterForge and InterForge take in a single property and return a ProcessedProp
 ## Stringer
 ```